LiLabAtVT/I2GDS2025/Group4/README.md

 ## Trim Galore

-Trim Galore is used to conduct a quality control on the sample files.
+Trim Galore is used to clean high-throughput sequencing reads by automatically trimming adapters and low-quality bases.
+It serves as a wrapper around Cutadapt and FastQC, combining adapter removal with quality control checks in a single step.
+By removing unwanted sequences and short or poor-quality reads, Trim Galore improves the overall accuracy and reliability of downstream analyses such as read alignment and assembly.

 <details>
   <summary>Click to expand code</summary>